osgamearchive/scorched3d/scorched/data/globalmods/apoc/readme.txt

 	    		- Can generate power boosters (2000 max power) and magic mushrooms (extra lives)
 	    	- Factories now drop 1-3 gas/acid weapons which can be shot and picked up
 	    	- Stores now drop 1-3 various small weapons, batteries, beer (10 health), parachutes or $1,000 bundles
-	    	- Gas stations drop 1-3 fuel cans (10 fuel) or $1,000 bundles
+	    	- Gas stations drop 1-3 fuel cans (10 fuel), $1,000 bundles, batteries or beer
 	    	- Bars drop 1-3 beers (10 health), shotguns or $1,000 bundles
 	    	- New hospital by Shockwave that drops 1-3 medkits (25 health)
 	    	- New port by Shockwave, drops 0-3 cargo containers (same loot as air drops)